ReFormationPro/Gstreamer-H264-Encryption/README.md

 - Improve decryption process: Insert the IV into the access unit as SEI (Supplemental Enhancement Information) to enable the decryptor to use it for decryption.

 ## Issues
-- H264Parse Element: Cannot insert a single h264parse that does supposedly nothing between encryptor and decryptor - Why?
-What does it change?
 - ECB mode does not encrypt the last block if it is not of size block size.
 - CBC mode has bufferoverflow issue which sometimes causes chrashes.